 The Needles is a remote district located within the southern portion of Canyonlands National Park in southeastern Utah.
 The Needles District is 1.25 hours driving time from Monticello, Utah, and 1.5 hours from Moab, Utah, and sits at an elevation of approximately 4,900 feet.
 Group sites have limited services and are best suited to tents and small, self-contained campers and RVs.
-If you are looking for indicvidual campsites, visit the Canyonlands Needles District Campground page.
+If you are looking for individual campsites, visit the Canyonlands Needles District Campground page.

 The Needles is a remote district with limited services and no cell coverage.
 Group sites offer groups of 11 or more an opportunity to stay in a remote setting in a unique national park.
 RVs and trailers over 25 feet will have difficulty accessing these sites.
 The Dutch Oven site has access to potable water, flush toilets, picnic tables and fire rings.
-The other two group sites, Wooden Shoe and Split Top have access to potable water, non-flush tiolets, picnic tiolets, and fire rings.
+The other two group sites, Wooden Shoe and Split Top have access to potable water, non-flush tiolets, picnic tables, and fire rings.
 You may reserve individual campsites at the Canyonlands Needles District Campground page.

-The Wooden Shoe and Split Top group sites are outside of the campground, isolated from other campsites.
+The Wooden Shoe and Split Top group sites are outside of the main campground, isolated from other campsites.
 Be sure to read the directions on how to get to these two secluded group sites under the "Getting There" section found above.

 You may book Needles District Group campsites up to six months in advance for dates within the peak season.

 Needles District group sites are available to groups of eleven or more.